 Procuring a new ERP system is a large investment, both monetarily and personnel-wise, and can prove daunting to many local governments.
 A first step your organization can take is to conduct a needs assessment.
 This process consists of taking stock of the current systems you use and where they fall short of your business needs.
 For example, you may currently export financial data into an Excel spreadsheet, manipulate it and then produce summary reports for all of your department directors.
 What your organization really may need is for department directors to have on demand access to summary financial information for their department, through the use of dashboards.
 Once you have identified all of the gaps between your current system(s) functionality and your business needs, you will have a clear justification for investing in an ERP system.
 Once your organization has decided to move forward with procuring an ERP, there are several best practices your organization can employ to ensure a successful procurement:

 An ERP system can lay the foundation to move from being a tactical organization focused on completing processes to being a strategic organization focused on using data to improve processes and enhance organizational efficiency.
 Employing the best practices discussed in this article will help an organization procure the ERP system that is best suited to meet their business needs and support the organization’s strategic objectives.

-For more information on this topic, or to learn how Baker Tilly energy and utility specialists can help, contact our team.
+For more information on this topic, or to learn how Baker Tilly public sector specialists can help, contact our team.